 Once accepted, an applicant expresses his intention to enroll by submitting a $100 tuition deposit to be received by the Ministerial Recruitment and Admissions no later than 30 days after the date of the applicant’s acceptance letter.
 Failure to submit the tuition deposit within 30 days of the date of the applicant’s acceptance letter will void the Seminary’s offer of admission, necessitating readmission prior to enrollment.
 This deposit is refundable if the students submits written notice on or before July 15 indicating that he desires the Seminary to withdraw his admission.

 Academic Standards, Dismissal, Withdrawal

-A minimum cumulative curriculum grade point average of 2.5 is required for the SMP to General Pastor Certification Track, since a minimum of 2.5 is required for certification and placement, and the students in this program have already been certified.
+A minimum cumulative curriculum GPA of 2.5 is required for the SMP to General Pastor Certification track since a minimum of 2.5 is required for certification and placement, and the students in this program have already been certified.

 Acknowledgement of Successful Completion